avis-md/avis-md.github.io/install/windows.md

 - Enjoy :)

+＊ If the program won't start, you will have to install the MSVC Redistributable [here](https://aka.ms/vs/15/release/vc_redist.x64.exe).

 You can start the program by executing mdvis.exe, or by adding the folder to your PATH and typing `mdvis` in the command prompt.